satish-kushwah/HDA_NDA_Recorder-Single_User/README.md

 # HDA_NDA_Recorder-Single_User
-GUI app for recording HDA_NDA data of DMRC TO
+GUI app for recording HDA_NDA data of TO

 1. Date is auto filled, edit if required, If you are given a duty no from CC just enter duty no in Duty# text box, select TimeTable from TT leave duty type to RUN, click on Fetch data buttton,